zoot101/snapraid-daily/README.md

 If the above command is successful at sending the email, then mutt is ready to use with the script accordingly.

-As mentioned above - Two sample configs are provided along with instructions on how to set them up.
+As mentioned above - A number of sample configs are provided along with instructions on how to set them up.

 * Gmail via App Passwords
 * Outlook via Oauth2
+* Gmail via Oauth2

 The 1st option via Gmail is much more simple, so it is the authors recommendation to try that out 1st.